DragonLi/TypeAsValue/README.md

 …is a template metaprogramming library intended for compile time computation written in C++.
 As its name implies it follows the overall concept of viewing types as values and templates as functions manipulating those values.

-This library is currently primarily a reimplementation of my previous attempt at this problem: [ConstList](https://github.com/KnairdA/ConstList).
+This library is a expanded reimplementation of my previous attempt at this problem: [ConstList](https://github.com/KnairdA/ConstList).
 As detailed in the appropriate [blog article](http://blog.kummerlaender.eu/article/a_look_at_compile_time_computation_in_cpp/) the mixed approach between generic lambda expressions, `constexpr` marked functions and template metaprogramming doesn't offer sufficient flexibility which led me to approach compile time computation in a slightly different manner via this new library.
+As one might notice this boils down to using _Scheme_ as a metaphor for C++ template metaprogramming.
+In fact all test cases and examples are documented by representing their logic in _Scheme_.

 ## Example